-For the three months ended March 31, 2013, the Company reported a net loss of \$7,405,319 and an accumulated deficit of \$14,979,136 at that date.
-As at March 31, 2013, the Company has cash and cash equivalents of \$7,532,835 and a working capital balance of \$6,818,307.
-The Company does not have the prospect of achieving any significant revenues in the immediate near future and the Company will require additional funding to maintain its research and development projects and for general operations.
-There is a large degree of uncertainty as to the expenses the Company will incur in developing and pursuing its business plan.
-In addition, the Company has not begun to generate revenues from any product candidate.
+For the year ended December 31, 2013, the Company reported a loss of \$8,290,689 and an accumulated deficit of \$15,864,506 at that date.
+As at December 31, 2013, the Company has cash and cash equivalents on hand of \$4,136,803.
+The Company does not have the prospect of achieving revenues in the near future and the Company will require additional funding to maintain its research and development projects and for general operations.
+These circumstances lend substantial doubt as to the ability of the Company to meet its obligations as they come due.
+The expenses to be incurred in developing and pursuing our Company's business plan have a large degree of uncertainty.
+In addition, the Company has not begun to commercialize or generate revenues from any product candidate.

-Consequently, in the future management will need to pursue various financing alternatives to fund the Company's operations so it can continue as a going concern in the medium to longer term.
+Consequently, management is pursuing various financing alternatives to fund the Company's operations so it can continue as a going concern in the medium to longer term.
 Accordingly, the Company is considered to be in the development stage as defined in Accounting Standards Codification (ASC) 915-10.
-In the first quarter of 2013 the Company completed financing activities related to a unit offering for net proceeds of approximately \$8,575,000 (note 7 (b)) and we believe, based on our current estimates, that we will be able to fund our operations for at least 24 months.
+We believe, based on our current estimates and plans that we have enough cash to fund our operations for the next 12 to 15 months.
+Management plans to secure the necessary financing through the issue of new equity and/or the entering into of strategic partnership arrangements.
+Nevertheless, there is no assurance that these initiatives will be successful.